top of page

 GFI 263: What it Means for Your Cattle Herd

-Starting in 2017, the FDA issued guidance for industry #213 (GFI 213), one of the first big antibiotic restrictions, limiting the use of antibiotics in feed and water for all livestock and companion animals.
-This restricted the use of antibiotics like chlortetracycline (CTCs) which were typically pulsed into feed during times of stress or outbreaks.
-Now in 2023, the next regulation will GFI 263 which will limit the use of over the counter (OTC) injectable and bolus antibiotics like penicillin, oxytetracyclines, sulfa based, tylosin and cephapirin.
+Starting in 2017, the FDA issued guidance for industry #213 (GFI 213), the first major move to limit the use of antibiotics in livestock and companion animals.
+This included antibiotics like chlortetracycline (CTCs) that were commonly used in feed during times of stress or disease outbreaks.

 What is GFI 263?